frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 We tipped the cauldron.

-The oil struck the men below with terrible accuracy.
+The oil found the men below with terrible accuracy.
 Scalding.
 Clinging.
 We threw bottles of dreg before their first scream could form, glass shattering against shields and stone, each one blooming into flame.
 The oil caught fire, and the courtyard became carnage painted in red and orange.

 For a single, perfect moment, hope lived again.